devste/raspisync/README.md

 Development of this project has just started, so many rough edges and not even an inkling of a release schedule.

 Next steps:
-* Shell helper scripts to configure syncthing from the commandline
 * Init script

 Building